 If you still have the virus in your system after six months, you have chronic hepatitis C infection.
 Even so, the disease generally takes many years to progress.
 Serious complications can include cirrhosis, liver cancer, and liver failure.

 Statistics for complications of genotype 2 on its own are lacking.

-For all types of hepatitis C in the United States, the Centers for Disease Control and Prevention (CDC) estimates that:
+For all types of hepatitis C in the United States, the estimates that:

 - 75 to 85 out of 100 infected people will go on to develop chronic infection